Home > Combat Aircraft > Luft-X >

 Since the appearance of the B-2 Spirit flying wing stealth bomber in the 1990s, its similarities in role and shape to the Ho 229 has led many to retrospectively describe the Ho 229 as "the first stealth bomber".
 A static reproduction of the only surviving Ho 229 prototype, the Ho 229 V3, in American hands since the end of World War II was later tested by the U.S. military who found the basic shape, paint and laminating adhesive composition of the mockup copy would provide for 37% reduction in detection range against the British Chain Home radar of the 1940s, but no significant stealth benefit against most other contemporary radar systems.

 Pictured here is a 1:72 scale replica of a German Horten Ho 229 fighter-bomber that was built at the Gothaer Waggonfabrik, in Gotha, Germany, during early 1945.
-Now in stock!
+Sold Out!

 Dimensions: